 Current environmental issues affecting the Niuean people: increasing attention to conservationist practices to counter the loss of soil fertility from traditional slash and burn agriculture.

-Google maps Niue
+Google Maps Niue

 The capital and other divisions